 The petition must be verified before it can be filed.
 The petitioner must swear to or affirm the truth of the facts in the petition and sign the petition under oath before a notary public.
 Most banks have notaries that will do this for a small fee.

-A Dissolution of Marriage proceeding should be filed in the county in which either the petitioner or respondent resides.
-Filing fees vary depending on the type of case.
-The clerk at your local courthouse can tell you how much it will cost to file.
-Some courts post this information online.
-If a person cannot afford the court filing fee, an application can be filed asking that the fees be waived.
+to search for your local court.
+If you cannot afford the court filing fee, you may file an application asking that the fees be waived.
 This is sometimes called In Forma Pauperis (in the manner of a poor person).
+This form is available for download from the dissolution of marriage forms page.
 The court will require detailed financial information so that the judge can decide if fees should be waived.

 3. What forms need to be filed?

 In addition to the petition, there are other forms that must be filed.
 These forms usually include an 'Income and Expense Statement,' a 'Statement of Property and Debt,' a 'Parenting Plan' if children are involved, a 'Filing Information Sheet,' a 'Certificate of Dissolution,' and a proposed 'Judgment of Dissolution of Marriage.'
-These forms are available for download from this site at the conclusion of this Litigant Awareness Program.
-Individual courts may have other versions of these forms that they utilize.
-You should check with your local court prior to filing your case.
+These forms are available for download from this site.
+Use the "Find a Court" search feature

 When the dissolution petition is filed, the petitioner must provide the other side, the respondent, with official notice.
 This is called service of process.
 Service is very important and must be done correctly.
 Doing it incorrectly will cause not only delay of your case, but MAY cause dismissal of your case.
 For a fee, the court clerk prepares a "summons" and attaches a copy of the petition, which becomes the official notice to come to court.
 Service of the summons is arranged through the court clerk.
 The most common methods of "service" are listed below: